DrDBanner/inmanage/readme.md

 sudo -u www-data bash -c "git clone https://github.com/DrDBanner/inmanage.git .inmanage && .inmanage/inmanage.sh"
 ```

    Ensure that `www-data` is the correct user (substitute if necessary) who has all the permissions to your Invoice Ninja installation, including reading its `.env` configuration file.

    If you are in a shared hosting environment with SSH access, you'll most likely have to stick with the user you are logged in and this should/could be fine.
 Then you install this script with your current user/credentials like this:

 ```bash
 git clone https://github.com/DrDBanner/inmanage.git .inmanage && .inmanage/inmanage.sh
 ```

+And follow the installation wizard.
+You can accept defaults by pressing `[Enter]`.
+This will take no more than 30 seconds.
+After that you are ready to go.

 > [!NOTE]
 > - Ensure you install in the base directory containing the `invoiceninja` folder to avoid file permission issues.
 > - Run the script as a user who can read the `.env` file of your Invoice Ninja installation.
 Typically, this is the web server user, such as `www-data`, `httpd`, `web`, `apache`, or `nginx`.
 > - Ensure you put its name into the script's `.env.inmanage` configuration file during installation or manually afterwards under $INM_ENFORCED_USER.
+> - The script tries to ensure all needed CLI tools are available and will prompt you if something is missing.

 ## Running the script